 At other times, the word in the grid might not be so obvious.
 In the second row of the example, the letter pattern -T- has more than one obvious option, including ATE, ETA, ITS, NTH, and others.
 In cases like this, going back and forth between the grid and the clues can be helpful.
 For example, it may be clear that the answer to clue N must have a vowel where the letter in cell number 27 goes.
 This will help narrow down the possibilities.
 You can also use the words before and after as context clues to determine the most likely options.

-If all else fails, don’t forget you can get hints by tapping on the light bulb icon and revealing a letter in the grid or in a clue.
+If all else fails, don’t forget you can get hints by tapping on the icon and revealing a letter in the grid or in a clue.
 It’s not cheating to ask for a hint — the goal is to have fun, so if asking for a hint increases your enjoyment, feel free.

 Our Puzzle Books Buy Gift Certificates